formidablejs/formidablejs.org/docs/database-migrations.md

 node craftsman migrate:latest
 ```

-This will add a mew table to your database.
+This will add a new table to your database.

 ## Migration Modifications